Blockchain Confirmations

 Confirmations and Transfer Status

-As soon as an incoming transfer is included in a block, the API will make it available for you (whether you poll the get transfers endpoint or subscribe to notifications).
-However, the transfer will have a running status and it will not credit the balance of the associated hosted wallet with the transfer amount until the required number of confirmations has been reached.
+Once an incoming transfer is included in a block, the API will make it accessible to you, whether through polling the get transfers endpoint or by subscribing to notifications.
+However, the transfer will initially have a running status, and the associated hosted wallet balance will not be credited with the transfer amount until the required number of confirmations is achieved.

-At that point the transfer status will change to completed.
-If you have subscribed to notifications, you will receive a message indicating such status change.
+Once the necessary confirmations are reached, the transfer status will change to completed.
+If you have subscribed to notifications, you will receive an update indicating this status change.